 There may be this little voice that tells you that you are being foolish

 Because you have seen this before.
 It's not really new.
 Your whole life is full of moments that you have already experienced before.
 So you go through life on autopilot, going through the motions without being aware of what you are doing.
 So do I.

 For example, if my son has been grabbing the same book to read before going to sleep for weeks, and his sister is moaning "Not this story again!", then she is only saying out loud what my mind is thinking.
 If my children are arguing who gets their teeth brushed first – even though the cause of the dispute is actually a pleasant one – then my thoughts revolve around "Not again ...
 Every evening the same fighting.
 I can't bear it anymore."
 When the washing machine is beeping for the third time today and is waiting to be emptied, I am at first annoyed by the renewed interruption of my activity.
 Doing the laundry again, how boring.

 The term "everyday life" already tells us how it usually feels: every day is the same.
-If we look at it like that, we build up frustration and boredom.
+If we look at it like that, it can build up frustration and boredom.

-The beginner's mind brings joy into your life
+The beginner's mind brings joy into everyday life

-And just like that, a "boring" moment turns into a little seed of happiness, peacefulness or gratitude.
+And just like that, a "boring" moment turns into a seed of happiness, peacefulness or gratitude.

 It's not easy to train the beginner's mind, but it's always worth remembering and trying it out – again and again.
 Then maybe your day will be different than you originally thought.
 In addition, a day full of curiosity and openness contributes to feeling not so exhausted at the end of the day and frustrated by everyday – supposedly meaningless – tasks, but feeling awake and inspired by the abundance of this life.

 Why not let the arrival of spring be your reminder to bring some freshness to your experience?